 We have extensive experience and established connections through our over 20 years in the building industry.
 Over the years, we have served as a contractor in a number of notable construction projects in Hong Kong including construction of luxury houses at 10 Pollock's Path of the Peak, construction of a sewage treatment plant in Ngong Ping, New Territory, re-development of part of a theme park and various educational establishments.

 We generally identify potential projects (i) through receiving letter of invitations to tender or otherwise becoming aware of open tenders; or (ii) request for quotations from our customers or their agents.
-However in both cases, customers commonly take into account factors such as reputation, track record and contractors on the government's list of approved contractors and approved specialist contractors.
-We have a number of licences, permits and qualifications (please refer to section headed "Business - Major licences, permits and qualifications" starting from page 166 of this document).
+However in both cases, customers commonly take into account such factors such as reputation, track record and contractors on the government's list of approved contractors and approved specialist contractors.
+We have a number of licenses, permits and qualifications (please refer to section headed "Business - Major licenses, permits and qualifications" starting from page 135 of this document).
 During the Track Record Period, contracts with all of our top five customers were obtained through competitive tendering.
-Our success rates for tender were approximately 31%, approximately 28% and approximately 17% for the years ended 31 March 2013 and 2014 and the five months ended 31 August 2014 respectively.
-Our Directors believe that our success rates for tender decreased during the Track Record Period mainly due to our tenders being more expensive than our competitors.
-We have adopted a strategy to raise our tender price as we have reached the optimum capacity in 2014 in servicing our on-going projects.
-On the other hand, we have continued to submit for new tenders in order to maintain a good relationship with customers after receiving an invitation for tender from the customers.
-As a result, there was no significant reduction in the number of tenders submitted during this period.
+Our success rates for tender were approximately 31% and approximately 28% for the years ended 31 March 2013 and 2014.